Online bin stretching lower bounds: Improved search of computational proofs: Propagating algorithm winning packings

-With the previous result we can compute the number of packings $N_{t, m}$, and we know how much memory we need to store all the values of $v(b)$.
+With the previous result we can compute the number of packings $N_{t, m}$, and we know how much memory is needed to store all the values of $v(b)$.
 We now only need a bijection, which we will call $ind_m$, from $P_{t, m}$ to the integers between $0$ and $\binom{t+m-1}{t-1}-1$.
-With such a bijection, we can store all the values $v(b)$ in a table, such that the value $v(b)$ in the table is at the index $ind_m(b)$.

-We propose the following function: \begin{definition}[Index of a packing] We define the index $ind_m(b)$ of a packing $b = (b_1, \dots, b_m)$ as follows:
+With such a bijection, we can store all the values $v(b)$ in a table, such that the value $v(b)$ in the table is at the index $ind_m(b)$. \begin{definition}[Index of a packing] The index $ind_m(b)$ of a packing $b = (b_1, \dots, b_m)$ is defined as follows: